sous-chefs/kafka/README.md

 ### source

 Downloads, compiles and installs Kafka from the official source releases.
-Defaults to using `0.8.0` as Kafka version.
+Defaults to installing `0.8.1.1` of Kafka.

 ### binary

 Downloads and installs Kafka from the official binary releases.
-Defaults to using `0.8.0` as Kafka version.
+Defaults to installing `0.8.1.1` of Kafka.

 ### zookeeper